The Only Chocolate Chip Cookie Recipe You'll Ever Need

 - Preheat the oven to 375°F.

 - In a mixing bowl, thoroughly mix the butter, brown sugar, and granulated sugar until creamy.

 - Stir in eggs and vanilla until well incorporated.
-Add the baking soda, salt, and flour and mix until the dough comes together, being careful not to overmix.
+Add the baking soda, salt, and flour, then mix until the dough comes together, being careful not to over-mix.
 Stir in the chocolate chips.

-- Drop the dough onto a baking sheet in balls about 3 tablespoons in size, leaving at least 3 inches between cookies.
+- Drop the dough onto a baking sheet in balls about 3 tablespoons in size, leaving at least 3 inches between each.

 - Bake until the edges are golden and the middles are just barely set.